Lonely Among Us

 This episode marked the first appearance of Star Trek: Deep Space Nine recurring cast member Marc Alaimo in a Star Trek series, as well as the second appearance of Colm Meaney who would later play The Next Generation and Deep Space Nine character Miles O'Brien.
-The Antican and Selay make-up were created by Michael Westmore from designs by Andrew Probert.
+The Antican and Selay make-up was created by Michael Westmore from designs by Andrew Probert.
 Following the airing of the episode, fans wrote in to complain about a scene referencing cannibalism.
 Reviews were mostly negative, with criticism directed at the writing in particular.